Ali01129/redux/README.md

 ```
 ### ✅ store.ts

-First make a store.ts file and create store
+First make a store.ts file and create store by
-import configureStore from redux toolkit and then make and export store
+importing configureStore from redux toolkit and then make and export store
 inside configureStore we can add reducers we will add that later

 ```bash